op57no23/Project0/README.md

 # Project 0

 This is a simple website that displays information about my dog.
-It experimets with flexbox containers, bootstrap components, sass, and css styling.
+It experiments with flexbox containers, bootstrap components, sass, and css styling.

 ## index.html